 With a rebrand in progress to support this new future, we worked with GasBuddy to improve their existing iOS and Android apps’ interface and user experience to bring them into the modern age of mobile design, and find a new system that would allow new features to be added logically.

 “ Our hypothesis was that if people saw the list of gas prices immediately after onboarding, they would clearly understand the main value proposition of GasBuddy: to find cheap gas nearby.
 This became the main focus of our prototype. ”Ali Aas, Designer, thoughtbot

 Defining the sprint goals

-Stakeholders from the GasBuddy team met with us in their Boston office to start the project off with a Product Design Sprint.
+Stakeholders from the GasBuddy team met with us to start the project off with a Product Design Sprint.
 The team went into sprint focused on developing design patterns to increase engagement, highlight functionality, and to make future changes easier.
 We interviewed GasBuddy “Power Users” to learn how the app was being used already.
 With the help of these interviews and insight from the GasBuddy team, we determined that moving the app’s architecture away from a bloated and cluttered home screen would improve the overall user experience and alleviate some of the product development struggles.

 Getting the prototype in front of users

 In the prototype, we introduced a major navigation and information architecture change by moving away from the home screen to a tab bar.
 In addition to getting users right to the “Find Gas” view, the tab bar also surfaced previously buried features like Challenges.
 Additionally, we worked toward increasing reporting by making the call-to-actions to report prices clearer and more enticing.